• Skip to primary navigation

 Description

-A delicious chocolate raspberry cake made from a moist buttermilk chocolate cake layer filled with a fruity raspberry filling, chocolate ganache and chocolate drip (for a 6 inches / 15 cm diameter cake, 8-10 slices).
+A delicious chocolate raspberry cake made with moist buttermilk chocolate layers, a fruity raspberry filling, whipped chocolate ganache, and a smooth chocolate drip.
+For a 6-inch / 15 cm cake, about 8–10 slices

 Ingredients